simonmichael/hledger/hledger/hledger.m4.md

 and `hledger rev10` will run the balance command above.
 Options or arguments written at the command line will be added at the end, usually overriding those in the alias;
 eg `hledger rev10 -X €` will convert to `€` instead of `$`.
+Command aliases can also be used in `run` command scripts and at the `repl` prompt.

 Each line in an `[alias]` section should look like `NAME = COMMAND [ARGS..]`.
 Or, you can define a single alias with an `[alias NAME]` section,